Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Mark 10:30.
 This verse is given only in Mark.

-“Who will not receive a hundredfold now in this time”; in this time does not mean earthly time, but the inner heart and soul time.
-The heart can feel with the soul, and that is the period of time which is talking here; to feel your heart connect with the soul is not easy; not many can feel that.
-Here is talking about the connection between the heart and soul, only this time on earth they connect together; when we go into heaven, the heart as an organ doesn’t go, just the soul.
-The heart and the soul to be connected, it is not easy in human flesh to experience that; and it is a short period that a person on earth has that blessing from the Lord, it becomes feeling beyond human can explain, that why it is a short period of time.
-This connection is not happening all the time during our life on earth; it is an on and off blessing given from the Lord to His chosen people (See Mark 10:29).
+“If not shall receive a hundredfold now in this time ...”
+In this time does not mean earthly time, but the inner heart and soul time.
+The heart can feel with the soul, and that is the period of time that is talked about here.
+Feeling your heart connecting with your soul is not easy, and not many can feel that.
+Here, the Lord is talking about the connection between the heart and the soul, which only at this time on earth do they connect together.
+When we go into heaven, the heart, as an organ, doesn’t go; only the soul goes.
+The heart and the soul connection: it is not easy in human flesh to experience that, and it is only a short period that a person on earth has that blessing from the Lord.
+This connection becomes a feeling beyond what humans can explain, and that is why it is only for a short period of time.
+This connection does not happen all the time during our life on earth; it is an on-and-off blessing given from the Lord to His chosen people (See Mark 10:29).

-Q: What is the difference between earthly time and inner heart and soul time?
+Q: What is the difference between the earthly time and the inner heart and soul time?
 A: Earthly time is like a physical thing; you can count that time.
-But the inner heart and soul time has no limit, and besides no limit, you have no control over it; you walk through the time of inner with the purpose of being in touch with the Lord.
-The touch is not on the surface of your body, but inner touch, deeper than the flesh can feel; that is why it relates to the inner soul.
-Also, remember you never are alone; you feel the Lord alongside, that only the inner soul can feel, as the Bible has told in many places, walk with the Lord not just follow, but together with the Lord, you feel closer than the earthly feeling gives.
-Two people married, you feel close to one another, but the inner soul feel with the Lord is closer than that.
-It is hard for humans to understand to feel with the soul, not with the head.
-Humans feel by the head, but at that time, when you use inner soul, you don’t use your head to think or feel; the inner heart will do that because the Lord is also there with you in your inner heart and soul.
+But the inner heart and soul time has no limit, and besides no limit you have no control over it; you walk through the time of inner with the purpose of being in touch with the Lord.
+The touch is not on the surface of your body, but inner touch, deeper than the flesh can feel, and that is why it relates to the inner soul.
+Also, remember that you are never alone; you feel the Lord alongside you, which only the inner soul can feel.
+As the Bible tells us, in many places, walk with the Lord, not just follow, but walk together with the Lord, and you feel closer than what the earthly feeling can give.
+Two people married feel close to one another, but the inner soul feel with the Lord is closer than that.
+It is hard for humans to understand how to feel with the soul and not with the head.
+Humans feel by head, but at that time, when you use the inner soul, you don’t use your head to think or feel; instead, the inner heart will do that because the Lord is also there with you in your inner heart and soul.
 The heart as an organ follows the physical time, but the inner heart and soul follow the Lord’s time.

-“houses”; (Your house and the Holy Spirit house in your soul makes for houses); look around you and see what you call the house of this earth; but, let your heart feel the house inside the heart itself, you can feel, in human term would say, the house of your heart as a palace, use the inner heart to feel that.
-Also, remember the Bible tells us clearly who lives in your heart, so that is the palace of your Holy Spirit that is in your heart, find that.
-Go to the place where you disconnect from the world, you will feel left alone from the things of this earth, and meditate the Word in your heart, and you will feel the house of your heart, but the physical has to be disconnected all from you.
-Don’t be concerned about hot or cold, don’t worry about your hunger, use your heart to feel the soul, and the body will receive the benefit of that feeling; this can revive your physical energy when you do deep meditation, not as the world is teaching you to torture yourself but treat yourself well.
-Find a place where the body can feel comfortable; outside, in the bedroom, or some people make a special room where they feel disconnected from the world.
-Let your body feel complete, that you have paid attention to, that deep peace (rest) of the body will go down into your heart, and the attachment of heart and soul will happen, use your mouth praising, no other words but only praising alone; that humans should do, meditate on each word; that why the Bible is called the Living Word of God, meditate on it.
+“Houses.”
+Your house and the Holy Spirit house in your soul make for houses.
+Look around you and see what you call a house of this earth.
+But let your heart feel the house inside the heart itself; in human terms, you would say that you can feel the house of your heart as a palace; use the inner heart to feel that.
+Also, remember the Bible clearly tells who lives in your heart, so that is where the palace of your Holy Spirit is: find that.
+Go to the place where you can feel disconnected from the world, where you will feel left alone from the things of this earth, and meditate on the Word of God in your heart.
+You will feel the house of your heart, but the physical must be all disconnected from you.
+Don’t be concerned about hot or cold, and don’t worry about your hunger; use your heart to feel the soul, and the body will receive the benefit of that feeling.
+When you do deep meditation in this way, it can revive your physical energy.
+Treat yourself well, not as the world is teaching you to torture yourself when you meditate, but treat yourself well.
+Find a place where the body can feel comfortable: outside, in the bedroom, or make a special place where you feel disconnected from the world.
+Let your body feel complete, that you have paid attention to, and that deep peace (rest) of the body will go down into your heart, and the attachment of heart and soul will happen; use your mouth praising the Lord, no other words but only praising words to the Lord.
+The Bible is called the Living Word of God, and humans should meditate on each word of the Bible.
+Use that time to meditate on the Word of God.

-“brothers and sisters and mothers and children”; these are all that meditate in the Word as we have described before.
-These are close together as mother, sister, brother, children, as family; these who meditate in the Word will be as one family.
+“And brothers, and sisters, and mothers, and children.”
+These are all who meditate in the Word of God, as we have described before; these are close together as mother, sister, brother, and children, as one family; these who meditate in the Word of God will be as one family.

-“and lands,”; because the land is not life, it is an object, what you consider is value on this earth is the meaning of land here; everything you think it has value on this earth that is the land, because you will not feel that you lack anything, that is why you can say you have lands.
-What life needs is not that many things; the rest is not the life needs; those are just for show.
-Think of what is needed for life, the rest is nothing, the connection between them is the important thing here, the things that we think have value but do not build up the faith are not important, in between (you and the things of the world) is the Word; without the Word, those things are not valuable, be beside the Word or be far from the Word, you receive or not receive the things the life needs.
+“And lands.”
+Because land is not life, it is an object, so what you consider as valuable on this earth is the meaning of land here; everything you think has value on this earth is the “land” because you will not feel that you lack anything, that is why you can say you have land.
+What life needs is not that many things; the rest are not life needs; they are just for show.
+Think of what is necessary for life; the rest is nothing.
+The connection between them (the things and life) is the important thing here; the things that we think have value but do not build up the faith are not important.
+In between you and the things of the world must be the Word of God.
+Without the Word of God, those things are not valuable: be close to the Word of God or be far from the Word of God, and that is what will determine if you receive or not receive the things life needs.

-“with persecution”; because when people see you be close to the Lord, the jealousy will come, and that jealousy turns to be an unseen weapon, not like any weapon in this world.
-The jealousy creates harmful words that people use to talk out and hurt someone else knowingly, and the jealousy has covered the mind, making that person feel not to care.
-When you have jealousy is a negative way of thinking, it hurts yourself and someone else as well.
-In the unseen world, that weapon can cut the connection between you and the Word by creating doubt; in the unseen world, the most important thing is that no jealousy occupies a room in the mind and in the heart.
+“With persecutions.”
+Because when people see you close to the Lord, jealousy will come, and that jealousy turns to be an unseen weapon, not like any weapon in this world.
+Jealousy creates harmful words that people use to talk out and hurt someone else knowingly.
+Jealousy covers the mind of a person and makes that person feel careless.
+When you have jealousy, it is a negative way of thinking, and it hurts you and someone else as well.
+In the unseen world, that weapon can cut the connection between you and the Word of God by creating doubt.
+In the unseen world, the most important thing is that no jealousy occupies room in the mind and the heart.

-"and in the age to come eternal life"; this is the life in the unseen world; when you join with the Lord, the eternal life will be the gift you receive there.
+“And in the age to come eternal life.”
+This eternal life is the life in the unseen world; when you join with the Lord, the eternal life will be the gift you receive there.

 Mark 10:31, Matthew 19:30.
 See Comments Matthew 19:30.

-32 And they were on the way, going up to Jerusalem; and Jesus was going before them: and they were amazed; and they that followed were afraid.
-And He took again the twelve, and began to tell them the things that were to happen unto Him,
+[32] And they were on the way, going up to Jerusalem; and Jesus was going before them, and they were astonished; and those following were afraid.
+And having taken again the twelve, He began to tell them the things that were to happen to Him,

-33 saying, Behold, we go up to Jerusalem; and the Son of Man shall be delivered to the chief priests and the scribes; and they shall condemn Him to death, and shall deliver Him to the Gentiles:
+[33] saying, Behold, we go up to Jerusalem; and the Son of Man will be betrayed to the chief priests and to the scribes; and they will condemn Him to death, and will deliver Him to the Gentiles;

-34 and they shall mock Him, and shall spit upon Him, and shall scourge Him, and shall kill Him; and after three days He shall rise again.
+[34] and they will mock Him, and will spit upon Him, and will scourge Him, and will kill Him; and after three days He will rise again.

 Passage Analysis

 Mark 10:32a.
-In many places, it has been told that people followed Him, so many multitudes have been following.
-And now it is in that situation, the Lord is among the multitude, and His disciples also have a duty, going among multitude talking about the teaching of the Lord; here we can link the duty of the disciples to speak with the people.
-The Lord has seen ahead what the multitude that follows will be part of; in Him, He saw what they would do to Him.
-Jesus knows the pain that will come to Him, but it does not go over the love He has for humans.
-Here His love is also expressed out towards all people in the world.
-His people deliver Him, but gentiles also are part of that, but the Lord also wants the Gospel to be preached among gentile to save them all as well.
+“Behold, we go up to Jerusalem.”
+The Bible tells us in many places that people have followed the Lord Jesus, so multitudes of people have been following Him.
+And now, it was in that situation where the Lord was among the multitude, and His disciples also had a duty to go among the multitude to talk about the teaching of the Lord; here, we can link the duty of the disciples to talk with the people.
+The Lord saw ahead what the multitude that followed would be part of; in Him, He saw what they would do to Him.
+The Lord Jesus knew the pain that would come to Him, but this did not go over the love He had for humans.
+Here, His love is also expressed out toward all people in the world.
+His people delivered Him, but the Gentiles are also part of that.
+However, the Lord also wants the Gospel to be preached among Gentiles to save them all as well.

-“and Jesus was going before them: and they were amazed”; all that followed Him were amazed, all humans were amazed because of the calm and peace that always has been shown out from Him.
-Even how He talks about what they will do to Him, the calm and peace that He has, all those have not disappeared from Him, they spread around Him as light, it was like a covering around Him; no man on earth has that.
+“And Jesus was going before them, and they were astonished.”
+All that followed Him were amazed; all humans were amazed because of the calm and peace that always has been shown out from Him.
+Even how He talked about what they would do to Him, the calm and peace that He had, all those had not disappeared from Him, they spread around Him as light, it was like a covering around Him; no man on earth has that.

-“and they that follow were afraid”; here, afraid refers to a question that everyone had in their heart, “who is He?”.
+“And they that follow were afraid.”
+Here, “afraid” refers to the question that everyone had in their hearts, “Who is He?”

 Mark 10:32b-34, Matthew 20:17-19, Luke 18:31-33.
 See Comments Matthew 20:17-19.

-35 And there come near unto Him James and John, the sons of Zebedee, saying unto Him, Teacher, we would that Thou should do for us whatsoever we shall ask of Thee.
+[35] And there come near to Him James and John, the sons of Zebedee, saying to Him, Teacher, we wish that Thou would do for us whatever we might ask of Thee.

-36 And He said to them, What would you that I should do for you?
+[36] And He said to them, What do you wish I should do for you?

-37 And they said unto Him, Grant to us that we may sit, one on Thy right hand, and one on Thy left hand, in Thy glory.
+[37] And they said to Him, Grant to us that we may sit, one on Thy right hand, and one on Thy left hand, in Thy glory.

-38 But Jesus said to them, You know not what you ask.
-Are you able to drink the cup that I drink? or to be baptized with the baptism that I am baptized with?
+[38] But Jesus said to them, You know not what you ask.
+Are you able to drink the cup that I drink, or to be baptized with the baptism that I am baptized with?

-39 And they said unto Him, We are able.
-And Jesus said to them, The cup that I drink you shall drink; and with the baptism that I am baptized with shall you be baptized:
+[39] And they said to Him, We are able.
+And Jesus said to them, The cup that I drink you will drink; and the baptism that I am baptized with you will be baptized;

-40 but to sit on My right hand or on My left hand is not Mine to give; but it is for them for whom it has been prepared.
+[40] but to sit on My right hand or on My left hand is not Mine to give; but for those for whom it has been prepared.

-41 And when the ten heard it, they began to be moved with indignation concerning James and John.
+[41] And having heard this, the ten began to be moved with indignation about James and John.

-42 And Jesus called them to Him, and says to them, You know that they who are accounted to rule over the Gentiles lord it over them; and their great ones exercise authority over them.
+[42] But Jesus having called them near, says to them, You know that those who are accounted to rule over the Gentiles exercise lordship over them, and their great ones exercise authority over them.

-43 But it is not so among you: but whosoever would become great among you, shall be your minister;
+[43] But not so shall it be among you; but whoever desires to become great among you, will be your servant;

-44 and whosoever would be first among you, shall be servant of all.
+[44] and whoever wishes to be first among you, will be servant of all.

-45 For the Son of Man also came not to be ministered to, but to minister, and to give His life a ransom for many.
+[45] For even the Son of Man came not to be ministered to, but to minister, and to give His life as a ransom for many.

 Comments Mark 10:35-45 For Mark 10:35-45 see Comments Matthew 20:20-28.